tarantool/doc/doc/reference/configuration/cfg_replication.rst

     Notes:

     * You cannot replicate from an anonymous instance.
     * To promote an anonymous instance to a regular one, first start it as anonymous, and only then issue ``box.cfg{replication_anon=false}``
     * In order for the deanonymization to succeed, the instance must replicate from some read-write instance, otherwise it cannot be added to the ``_cluster`` table.

 .. _cfg_replication-replication_connect_timeout:

 .. confval:: replication_connect_timeout

+    Since version 1.9.0.
     The number of seconds that a replica will wait when trying to connect to a master in a cluster.
     See :ref:`orphan status <replication-orphan_status>` for details.